 Custom keyboard shortcuts in Windows

-- Here under shortcut key box enter your chosen keystroke combination,
+- Here under the shortcut key box enter your chosen keystroke combination,

 - For example, Ctrl+Alt+G